 - Leadership, in constrast to other areas of activity within arts and culture – for example artistic competency – had a relatively low status in organizations.

 - Leadership development programs needed to be developed based on the specifics of the cultural sector.

 - Younger people often found it difficult and receive little support to build capacity needed for responsible positions and functions.

-The aim of European Cultural Leadership is to develop an educational program that provides an increase in capacity, skills and knowledge for emerging leaders in the European cultural field, specifically to:
+The aim of European Cultural Leadership was to develop an educational program that provided an increase in capacity, skills and knowledge for emerging leaders in the European cultural field, specifically to:

 - Examine the changes in the cultural field and the new challenges within the employment sector.